TNoohi/GettingAndCleaningCourseProject/README.md

 names(subSetData)<-gsub("(\\.*){0,3}Z", "_Z", names(subSetData))

-5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
+7. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

 	FinalData (180 rows, 88 columns) is created by sumarizing subSetData taking the means of each variable for each activity and each subject, after groupped by subject and activity.